knpuniversity/twig/README.md

 php -S localhost:8000
 ```

-4. Put http://localhost:8000 in your browser.
+4. Put `http://localhost:8000/test.php` in your browser.
 You should see the app!

+Soon (in the first chapter), we'll make some changes, and you'll eventually change
+your URL to go to just `http://localhost:8000`.